bookofproofs/bookofproofs.github.io/_sources/history/20th-century/zeckendorf.md

 * (An 'Oflag' was an 'Officierenlager', a camp for imprisoned officers, as contrasted to a 'Stalag'.)
 During his captivity Dr Zeckendorf provided medical care to allied prisoners of war.
 * Zeckendorf escaped from a camp, and afterwards, his status as a nonpracticing Jew was ignored by the Germans.
 * Zeckendorf chose to continue his care of prisoners of war in Germany despite opportunities to return to his home.
-* Elsa Zeckendorf died suddenly in 1944 and, a few months later, Zeckendorf's father Abraham died in Nice.
 * Zeckendorf was liberated and, after the surrender of all German troops in Belgium in early May, he was able to return to his home in Liège.
-* The Zeckendorf family home had been classed as "abandoned" by the Germans following the Belgium surrender in May 1940 and the house had been occupied by German troops who destroyed most of the contents.
 * Following the German surrender in 1945, American troops moved into the house and that was the state of affairs when Zeckendorf reached Liège.
 * On 16 March 1949 Zeckendorf went to India at the head of a Belgium contingent which was part of the United Nations effort.
 * This resulted in a 800 km ceasefire line between the two countries and Zeckendorf was put in charge of inspecting this ceasefire line.